Acne Scar Treatment (Singapore) CAN Be 100% Effective

 - Able to reach deep layers of facial tissues (3 to 5mm) and hence can help with lifting and tightening of fat and ligamental sagging

 This was how I went about analysing it.

-- Papers of nanofractional RF show good effects with acne scars specifically, with lesser side effects when compared to other lasers.
+- Papers about nanofractional RF show good effects with acne scars specifically, with fewer side effects when compared to other lasers.

-- Papers of microneedling RF show lesser effects than other lasers
+- Papers about microneedling RF show fewer side effects than other lasers

 - Analysis of science: